aviralSri23455/SecureSight/README.md

 ## 🔄 Real-time Functionality

-SecureWatch Pro leverages Supabase Realtime to provide instant updates across all connected clients.
+SecureSight leverages Supabase Realtime to provide instant updates across all connected clients.
 The system is designed to handle high-frequency updates with minimal latency.

 ### How Real-time Updates Work